-Impact The objective of this Standard is to extend the scope of AASB 124 Related Party Disclosures to include not-for-profit sector entities.
-The Standard is expected to have a significant disclosure impact on the financial report of the City as both Flooted Members and Senior Management will be deemed to be Key Management Personnel and resultant disclosures will be necessary.
+Applicable (1) Impact 1 July 2016 The objective of this Standard is to extend the scope of AASB 124 Related Party Disclosures to include not-for-profit sector entities.
+The Standard is expected to have a significant disclosure impact on ure illiaridar report of the City as both Elected Members and Senior Management will be deemed to be Key Management Personnel and resultant disclosures will be necessary.
+Issued / Compiled March 2015 Title AASB 2015-6 Amendments to Australian Accounting Standards - Extending Related Party Disclosures to Not-for-Profit Public Sector Entities [AASB 10, 124 & 1049] \$

-Applicable (1) 1 July 2016

-Issued / Compiled March 2015

-Title AASB 2015-6 Amendments to Australian Accounting Standards - Extending Related Party Disclosures to Not-for-Profit Public Sector Entities [AASB 10, 124 & 1049]

-×

-Votes:
+Notes: